carverh/ShiftOS-C-/README.md

-# ShiftOS C#
+# ShiftOS

-ShiftOS C# is the official C# rewrite of the original ShiftOS 0.0.9.
+Welcome to the official C# rewrite of the original ShiftOS 0.0.9.
 It is led by Michael VanOverbeek and developed by the community.

 ShiftOS C# is licensed under the GNU General Public License 3.0.
 Before making any changes, I cannot stress this enough - PLEASE read the license document found in the root of the project.